opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 ---

-# Applying Semantic Search using an ML Inference processor
+# Applying semantic search using an ML Inference processor

-In this section you are going to apply semantic search on facts about New York City.
-First you will create an ingest pipeline using the ML inference processor to create embeddings on ingestion.
+In this section you'll run semantic search on facts about New York City.
+First, you'll create an ingest pipeline using the ML inference processor to create embeddings on ingestion.
 Then create a search pipeline to run a search using the same asymmetric embedding model.

 ## 2. Create an ingest pipeline

-### 2.1 Create the test KNN index
+### 2.1 Create a test KNN index
 ```
 PUT nyc_facts
 {